-This scenario sets the stage for dynamics that play out in living rooms, board rooms, team meetings and many supervisor to worker interactions daily.
+This scenario sets the stage for the same dynamics that play out in living rooms, board rooms, team meetings, and performer/manager interactions daily.

-As the script so predictably would call for, mother enters stage left.
+As the script so predictably lays out, my mother enters the scene from stage left.
+She calls out her predictable lines with all the appropriate drama.
 “CORA CELESTE, GET IN HERE.”

 Battle lines were now drawn.
 Sound vaguely familiar?

-Engaging in this battle resulted only in tears and shrieks of frustration; yet not one single monkey had moved from the floor to the barrel.
-So mother called in the heavy artillery.
+Engaging in this battle results only in tears and shrieks of frustration; yet not one single monkey has moved from the floor to the barrel.
+So mother calls in the heavy artillery.
 The battle cry echoed through the house.
 “Ronald, your daughter is not doing what she is told.”